julienjpk/setmeup/README.md

 ## 🛠 Server installation

+First, you'll need to make sure that your Ansible install comes with the `ansible.posix` collection.
+This can be checked using `ansible-galaxy collection list`.
+If you do not see it appear there, you can install it with:

+    $ ansible-galaxy collection install ansible.posix

+This might require root privileges (`sudo`) if you have installed Ansible system-wide (eg. with your package manager or `sudo pip`).

-First, you'll need to install the Set Me Up! executable on your server.
+Then, you'll have to install the Set Me Up! executable on your server.
 The easiest approach is to download the latest binary [from GitLab CI](https://gitlab.com/julienjpk/setmeup/-/releases).
 To save yourself the trouble of glibc dependencies, go for the musl build and install it with:

     $ sudo cp setmeup_x86_64_musl-* /usr/local/bin/setmeup
 	$ sudo chown root:root /usr/local/bin/setmeup